 - Ground black pepper, to taste

-- Avocado oil or coconut oil, for frying
+- Oil, for frying

 - Return skillet to medium heat and swirl a bit of oil to coat.
 Add garlic and onion, sauté until translucent or 5 minutes, stirring occasionally.
 Add celery and bell peppers, sauté for 5 more minutes, stirring occasionally.

-- Healthy Turkey Chili on Stovetop: I recommend using large dutch oven or heavy bottom pot.
-Follow the same steps as for slow cooker, only once turkey is browned, transfer it to a bowl.
+- Healthy Turkey Chili on the Stove: I recommend using large dutch oven or heavy bottom pot.
+Follow the same steps as for slow cooker, only once turkey is browned, transfer to a bowl.

 - Then sauté vegetables and add pre-cooked ground turkey back in the dutch oven along with remaining ingredients.

 - Cover, bring to a boil, and simmer on low heat for about 1 hour.